spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 and rq-scheduler) we can easily add production ready queueued and scheduled jobs to any django project.

-In this article we presented a small introduction to RQ and its friends, andswered a bunch of questions on how it is working and saw how to configure django to use it in a production ready environment.
-Finally a small django project (https://github.com/spapas/django-test-rq) was implemented as a companion to help readers quickly test the concepts presented here.
+In this article we presented a small introduction to RQ and its friends and saw how to configure django to use it in a production ready environment using a small django project (https://github.com/spapas/django-test-rq) which was implemented as a companion to help readers quickly test the concepts presented here.